SecDevOps has grown in popularity in recent years.

 to look at its implementation and operation.

-According to the needs or interest of the assistants,
+According to the needs or interest of the participants,

 it is possible to focus on the topics they deem most important.